electron/electron/docs/api/app.md

 A `Menu` property that return [`Menu`](menu.md) if one has been set and `null` otherwise.
 Users can pass a [Menu](menu.md) to set this property.
+### app.accessibilitySupport _macOS_ _Windows_

+A `Boolean` property that's `true` if Chrome's accessibility support is enabled, `false` otherwise.
+This property will be `true` if the use of assistive technologies, such as screen readers, has been detected.
+Setting this property to `true` manually enables Chrome's accessibility support, allowing developers to expose accessibility switch to users in application settings.

+See [Chromium's accessibility docs](https://www.chromium.org/developers/design-documents/accessibility) for more details.
+Disabled by default.

+This API must be called after the `ready` event is emitted.

+**Note:** Rendering accessibility tree can significantly affect the performance of your app.
+It should not be enabled by default.

 ### `app.isPackaged`